 Learn Aerobatics + Spin Recovery and more!

 The Sunshine Coast Flying School’s Chief Flying Instructor (CFI), Colin Appleton, is one of Australia’s most experienced aerobatics instructors.
 He holds a CASA Part 61 Instructor Rating, and training endorsements for DF and FA, specialising in Aerobatics, Spin Recovery and Emergency Manoeuvre (EMT) training.
-He is also a highly experienced Recreational Aviation Australia (RAA) CFI and Senior Instructor.
+He is also a highly experienced Recreational Aviation Australia (RAA) Chief Flying Instructor (CFI) and Instructor Trainer (IT).
 The Sunshine Cost Flying School offers the most comprehensive advanced pilot skills training courses available in Queensland!
 Courses include: Recreational Pilot Certificate (RPC), with an easy transition to a CASA Recreational Pilot License (*RPL), Emergency Maneouvre Training, Aerobatics and Spin Recovery.
 Hit the “Select Course” button for more information and bookings or call us!